The human body is a scientific marvel. It also happens to be a beautiful, versatile, and endlessly fascinating subject for photos and artwork.

 The thing about nude photography is that doing it well requires a delicate touch and some sensitivity on the part of the photographer.

 With that in mind, we’ll give you some tips on how to approach it and how to work with your models.

-We’ll also list some must-know photographers of the genre so you can check out their work and get inspired.
+We’ll also list some famous nude photographers of the genre so you can check out their work and get inspired.

 Ready?
 Let’s get started.

 Why Nude Photography?

 Nude photography is a thought-provoking genre.
 Before you jump into it, ask yourself what it is about the naked human body that captivates you.
 What do you want to capture in your photographs, and why?

 The fact is that nude pictures don’t have to be erotic or sexualised.
 They can be anatomical.
 Primal.
 Raw.
 Emotive.
 Documentative.
 And most certainly artistic.

 In fine art photography, nudity is a common theme.
 This makes sense if you glance back through art history: since ancient times, nudes have regularly featured in sculpture and painting.